-therapy areas, particularly in immunology, endocrinology, and oncology.
-These advanced therapy areas have witnessed significant Key Trends growth, driven by expanded patient access to innovative treatments and advancements in adapt to changing circumstances.
+Since 2018, there has been a notable increase in medicine consumption across various therapy areas, particularly in immunology, endocrinology, and oncology.
+These advanced therapy areas have witnessed significant growth, driven by expanded patient access to innovative treatments and advancements in medical technology.
+The COVID-19 pandemic disrupted consumption patterns, leading to fluctuations in usage which rebounded in 2022 and 2023.
+This rebound reflects the resilience of the pharmaceutical market and its ability to adapt to changing circumstances.